1. Purpose of procedures

 3.5.3 The final set of terms of reference will be as approved in writing by the Portfolio Manager.

-3.5.4 Information and templates for development and approval of terms of reference, produced by the Office of the Pro Vice-Chancellor (International and Quality), will be provided to review personnel at the first review planning meeting, and will also be available on MyUSC.
+3.5.4 Information and templates for development and approval of terms of reference, produced by the Quality Office, will be provided to review personnel at the first review planning meeting, and will also be available on MyUSC.

 3.6 Appointment of review panel